KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-WordOfTheDay by jmwyds](https://github.com/jmwyds/MMM-WordOfTheDay)

-1. There is no `package.json`.
-We need this file to gather information about the module for the module list page.
-2. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-4. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
-5. Recommendation: No ESLint configuration was found.
-ESLint is very helpful, it is worth using it even for small projects.
-6. The branch name is 'master'.
+1. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [worldclock by ulrichwisser](https://github.com/ulrichwisser/worldclock)